erwinkulasic/Cakebase/README.md

-Now you can import cakebase there are two ways to do this.
+Now you can import Cakebase to your project.

 <br>

+This is the easiest way to use Cakebase
 ```javascript
 const users = require('cakebase')("./users.json");
 ```
 <br>

+You can also use Cakebase with multiple json files

 ```javascript
 const table = require('cakebase');